Backflow

 Construction Sites

-In accordance with the CFPUA’s cross connection control and backflow prevention ordinance and Rules Governing Public Water Systems, we are requiring a reduced pressure principle backflow prevention assembly (RP) for water service on construction sites.
+In accordance with CFPUA’s cross connection control and backflow prevention ordinance and Rules Governing Public Water Systems, we require a reduced pressure principle backflow prevention assembly (RP) for water service on construction sites.

 In order for a contractor to receive backflow approval at a construction site, an RP approved by the USC Foundation or ASSE for Cross Connection Control shall be accepted and must be installed on the service.
 This applies to all construction sites, commercial and residential.
 When the construction concludes, the contractor will be allowed to replace the RP with other approved backflow prevention appropriate to the hazard level.